diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-10-20-10-tips-better-decisions.md

 ### 6. Make the decision reversible

 Any decision can be wrong, and it's important to be aware that any decision done today may be the wrong decision with tomorrow's knowledge.
-When that happens, it's important to pivot - to reverse the decision.
+When that happens, it's important to reverse the decision.
 However, we can only do that if the decision is reversible.
 Thinking in terms of reversibility frees yourself from perfectionism.
 Jeff Bezos's concept of one-way door versus two-way door decisions is a useful way to frame it: **if a decision is reversible (two-way door), it can be taken much more easily than the one-way door decision**.

 ### 7. You can't control everything